$500 bankruptcy? $200 Bankruptcy? What could possibly go wrong?

 $200? $500?
 For a Bankruptcy?
 Are those fees real?

 Attorney fees for Chapter 7 in the $500 range?
 You may see it on the internet but are they for real?
 Remember all the lawsuits against retailers who would “bait and switch” — advertise one fee and sell you something else?
 Attorney fees aren’t any different.

 Our bankruptcy services are an excellent value but will never be “cheap.”
 If you find a cheap fee, you’ll be sure to get a cheap lawyer.
 More importantly, we don’t “dabble” in bankruptcy law.
 When we offer our bankruptcy expertise, we aren’t claiming to be “experts” after filing only a few cases for a few years.
-We have been doing bankruptcy cases for more than 23 years.
+We have been doing bankruptcy cases for 30 years.

 We understand that there is nothing about bankruptcy practice that is as simple as “filling out a few forms.”
 Even if you hire a law firm that alleges a $500 fee for everyone, what will you actually get?
 Besides getting a higher fee than actually advertised, will the attorney ever speak to you again or see you again after the check is written — or will a paralegal be handling the case?
 Chances are, when you go for your bankruptcy hearing, someone will be there who you have never met.
 Or, if you sign up for the “free” bankruptcy, are you really going to get attorney representation or will go out on your own after some forms are prepared.
 The answer is no — actual attorney representation would cost much more.
 Bait and switch.